|Genres:||RPG / Action Role-Playing|

 If Divine Divinity was a campy Ultima 7 mixed with Diablo, then Beyond Divinity is a campy Ultima 8, also mixed with Diablo.
 From the start, and through the five Acts that comprise the bulk of the game’s subterranean plot, you control a party.
 This is a bit of a departure from the earlier title’s Diablo-style single-character controls.
 Going at it alone isn’t optional; the game’s chief plot device revolves around the idea that you, a great hero of the Light, have been “soulforged” to an evil Death Knight by a meddling Archdemon.
 If either your hero or the Death Knight dies, the game is over and a reload is required.

-The interface has been changed to accommodate this new approach, and it’s a lot more unattractive.
+The interface has been changed to accommodate this new approach, which is to say it’s simplified to the extreme.
 Learning the hotkeys is required homework if you want to painlessly switch the party leader or swap the spells and skills assigned to the right mouse button.
-The biggest change—and one for the better—comes in the form of the new skill system.
+The biggest change—and one for the better this time—comes in the form of the new skill system.
 Instead of a set of fixed skills and spells, you uncover skill books to teach your party members skill attributes that can be mixed and matched to create custom abilities.
 The skill you create is assigned to a slot, and as you level up, points can either be spent improving that skill, or in creating another new one.
+Suffice to say it’s a complete overhaul from the first game.

-Also new are polygonal character graphics, which allow the player to zoom in and out during battle.
-It isn’t recommended, however, because not only does it make intense combat needlessly difficult, it also demonstrates a major flaw in the polish of the overall product – the ugly character modeling and animation.
+Also new are the polygonal character graphics, which allow the player to zoom in and out during battle.
+It isn’t recommended, however, because not only does it make intense combat needlessly difficult, it also demonstrates a major flaw in the polish of the overall product – the ugly character modeling, and animation, are more readily obvious.
 Angular and awkward, models don’t look even a quarter as good as the sprites from Divine Divinity.
 The environments are also less interesting.
 Far from the lovely if repetitive grasslands of before, most of your exploration on Beyond Divinity will center around evil castles, evil wastelands and evil dungeons.
+So lot’s of greys, reds and browns.

 One way that the game hasn’t changed, though, is the conservative use of what seems to be a brilliantly versatile game engine.
 Dungeons still rely too heavily on lever and key puzzles, and the ability to manipulate and combine items seems to be treated as a novelty rather than as a potentially immersive mechanic.
 And while the writing is more polished this time around, the dialogue remains inconsistent in voice.
 The whole “hero bound to evil creature” device never graduates beyond a convenient design conceit, with the Death Knight simply spouting the occasional snarky remark delivered, dubiously enough, by Serious Sam.